 The Maori Battalion was divided into five companies: four rifle companies of about 125 men each and a headquarters (HQ) company of around 200 men.
 Each company was commanded by a major or captain.

 The Battalion’s four rifle companies (named A, B, C, and D) were organized along tribal lines, while HQ Company drew its personnel from all over Maoridom.

 The main body of the Maori Battalion left New Zealand as part of 2NZEF’s 2nd Echelon in May 1940.
 To maintain its strength throughout the war, especially when heavy losses were suffered, groups of new recruits were regularly sent from New Zealand.

 In total, almost 3,600 men served overseas with the Māori Battalion between 1940 and 1945.
 Of these, 649 were killed in action or died on active service – more than 10% of the 6,068 New Zealanders who lost their lives serving with 2NZEF in the Middle East and Europe.

 The performance is the Maori traditional Haka.
-Haka is a traditional ancestral war cry, dance or challenge from the Māori people of New Zealand.
+Haka is a traditional ancestral war cry, dance, or challenge from the Māori people of New Zealand.
 It is a posture dance performed by a group, with vigorous movements and stamping of the feet with rhythmically shouted accompaniment.
-Haka are performed for various reasons: for amusement, as a hearty welcome to distinguished guests, or to acknowledge great achievements, occasions or funerals.
+Haka are performed for various reasons: for amusement, as a hearty welcome to distinguished guests, or to acknowledge great achievements, occasions, or funerals.

-Various actions are employed in the course of a performance, including facial contortions such as showing the whites of the eyes and poking out the tongue, and a wide variety of vigorous body actions such as slapping the hands against the body and stamping of the feet.
+Various actions are employed in the course of the performance, including facial contortions such as showing the whites of the eyes and poking out the tongue, and a wide variety of vigorous body actions such as slapping the hands against the body and stamping of the feet.
 As well as chanted words, a variety of cries and grunts are used.